-Read on for our Fling.com review to see how the site measures up to the other sites you might be considering!
+Read our full review of Fling.com below to see how the site measures up to the other sites you might be considering!

 Our team rates each site objectively based on many hours of independent research, the features each site offers, and how it compares with other sites.
 The ratings are the opinion of our editors and their extensive experience.